carbon-io/carbon-io/docs/client-libs.rst

 APIs and services, the Carbon.io project maintains a set of client libraries that make it easy to interface with Carbon.io services.

-Ok... right we only support JavaScript and Node.js but more are planned :)

 .. toctree::
    :maxdepth: 1
    :titlesonly: